Shopify/polaris/polaris.shopify.com/content/components/layout-and-structure/inline.md

 ---
 title: Inline
-description: Use to arrange items in a horizontal row with equal spacing around them.
-Items wrap onto multiple lines when needed.
+description: Use to display children horizontally in a row.
+Based on css flexbox.
 category: Layout and structure
 keywords:
   - layout